ShiTianshu/ComboC/README.md

 ComboC
 ======

-Chinese input method whit Cinput code and chord-typing.
+Chinese input method with Cinput code and chord-typing.